Antithyroid autoantibodies: TSH receptor antibodies

 The thyrotropin receptor (TSH receptor) is the antigen for TSH receptor antibodies (TRAbs).
 It is a seven transmembrane G protein-coupled receptor that is involved in thyroid hormone signalling.
 TRAbs are grouped depending on their effects on receptor signalling; activating antibodies (associated with hyperthyroidism), blocking antibodies (associated with thyroiditis) and neutral antibodies (no effect on receptor).
 Activating and blocking antibodies mostly bind to conformational epitopes, whereas neutral antibodies bind to linear epitopes.
 Binding of the antibody to the amino terminus of the TSH receptor shows stimulatory activity, whereas binding to residues 261-370 or 388-403 block the activity.
-TRAbs are present in 70-100% of Graves' disease (85-100% for activating antibodies and 75-96% for blocking antibodies) and 1-2% of normal individuals.
+TRAbs are present in 70–100% of Graves' disease (85–100% for activating antibodies and 75–96% for blocking antibodies) and 1–2% of normal individuals.

 Activating TRAbs are characteristic of Graves' disease (autoimmune hyperthyroidism).
 TPO antibody is measured more easily than the TSH receptor antibody, and so is often used as a surrogate in the diagnosis of Graves' disease.
 These antibodies activate adenylate cyclase by binding to the TSH receptor.
 This causes the production of thyroid hormones and subsequent growth and vascularisation of the thyroid.
 TRAbs are also useful in the diagnosis of Graves' ophthalmopathy.
 Although the exact mechanism of how TRAbs induce Graves' ophthalmopathy is unknown, it is likely that the antibodies bind to TSH receptors in retro-orbital tissues, causing infiltration of lymphocytes.
 This inflammatory response leads to cytokine production that causes fibroblasts to produce glycosaminoglycans, leading to ophthalmopathy.

 Blocking TRAbs (also known as thyrotropin binding inhibitory immunoglobulins (TBII)) competitively block the activity of TSH on the receptor.
 This can cause hypothyroidism by reducing the thyrotropic effects of TSH.
 They are found in Hashimoto's thyroiditis and Graves' disease and may be cause of fluctuation of thyroid function in the latter.
 During treatment of Graves' disease they may also become the predominant antibody, which can cause hypothyroidism.

 The clinical and physiological relevance of neutral antibodies remains unclear.
 However, they may be involved in prolonging the TSH receptor half-life.

 Thyroglobulin (TG) antibodies

-Thyroglobulin antibodies are specific for thyroglobulin, a 660kDa matrix protein involved in the process of thyroid hormone production.
+Thyroglobulin antibodies are specific for thyroglobulin, a 660 kDa matrix protein involved in the process of thyroid hormone production.
 They are found in 70% of Hashimoto's thyroiditis, 60% of idiopathic hypothyroidism, 30% of Graves' disease, a small proportion of thyroid carcinoma and 3% of normal individuals.
 Anti-TPO antibodies are present in 99% of cases where thyroglobulin antibodies are present, however only 35% of anti-TPO antibody positive cases also demonstrate thyroglobulin antibodies.